AliRezaei-Code/FastAPI-interview-questions/README.md

 <a id="q29"></a>
 ### 29. Which libraries does Uvicorn use under the hood?
-The tutorial mentions uvloop for the event loop and httptools for HTTP.
+The documentation mentions uvloop for the event loop and httptools for HTTP.
 These provide faster async I/O and HTTP parsing compared to pure-Python defaults.
 They are included in the standard extras.

 <a id="q30"></a>
 ### 30. How do you run Uvicorn from the command line?